razor-x/eve-overview/index.md

 These attributes will be described now.
 Tabs, presets and groups are explained in their own sections.

-The following is the simplest way to create any `yml` file for one of the four types: appearance, columns, labels, or settings.
+The following is the simplest way to create any `.yml` file for one of the four types: appearance, columns, labels, or settings.

 1. Setup the corresponding overview options in the EVE client.